 The scientific community continues to doubt that modern aircraft designs can improve fuel efficiency and reduce environmental impacts, such as noise, to a level that can compete with modern commercial jets.

 Startup dynamics are limited

-There are just a few tech companies working on supersonic aircraft, which include the two leading players, Boom Supersonic and Exosonic.
+Just a few tech companies are working on supersonic aircraft, which include the two leading players, Boom Supersonic and Exosonic.
 A third contender, Aerion Aerospace, recently shut down due to a lack of investments.

 Startups like Boom and Exosonic have repeatedly claimed they can develop reliable, economically viable, and sustainable supersonic aircraft.
 However, to date, no relevant test flight has taken place.
 Given this, it might seem like an uphill battle for the technology to truly take off.